kr-colab/ReLERNN/README.md

 The ReLERNN pipeline is executed using four commands: `ReLERNN_SIMULATE`, `ReLERNN_TRAIN`, `ReLERNN_PREDICT`, and the optional `ReLERNN_BSCORRECT` (see the [Method flow diagram](./methodFlow.png)).

 ### Before running ReLERNN
 ReLERNN takes as input a VCF file of biallelic variants.
-It is critical that sites with more than two alleles and sites with missing/masked data are filtered from the VCF before running ReLERNN.
-Additionally, users should use appropriate QC techniques (filtering low-quality variants, etc.) before running ReLERNN.
+Users should use appropriate QC techniques (filtering low-quality variants, etc.) and remove non-biallelic variants before running ReLERNN.
+However, it is now possible to run ReLERNN on VCFs with missing data.

 If you want to make predictions based on equilibrium simulations, you can skip ahead to executing `ReLERNN_SIMULATE`.
 While ReLERNN is generally robust to demographic model misspecification, prediction accuracy may potentially be improved by simulating the training set under a demographic history that accurately matches that of your sample.
 ReLERNN optionally takes the raw output files from three popular demographic history inference programs ([stairwayplot_v1](https://sites.google.com/site/jpopgen/stairway-plot), [SMC++](https://github.com/popgenmethods/smcpp), and [MSMC](https://github.com/stschiff/msmc)), and simulates a training set under these histories.
 It is up to the user to perform the proper due diligence to ensure that the population size histories reported by these programs are sound.
 In our opinion, unless you know exactly how these programs work and you expect your data to represent a history dramatically different from equilibrium, you are better off skipping this step and training ReLERNN on equilibrium simulations.
 Once you have run one of the demographic history inference programs listed above, you simply provide the raw output file from that program to ReLERNN_SIMULATE using the `--demographicHistory` option.